Ariana Grande: Voice

-Grande is a light lyric soprano, possessing a four-octave vocal range and a whistle register.
-With the release of Yours Truly, critics compared Grande to Mariah Carey because of her wide vocal range, sound and musical material.
+Grande has been described as a soprano, possessing a four-octave vocal range and a whistle register.
+With the release of Yours Truly, critics compared Grande's wide vocal range and music to those of Mariah Carey.
 Julianne Escobedo Shepherd of Billboard wrote that both Carey and Grande have "the talent to let their vocals do the talking ... that's not where the similarities end. ...
 Grande is subverting it with cute, comfortable, and on-trend dresses with a feminine slant."
-Grande responded to the comparisons, "[I]t's a huge compliment, but when you hear my entire album, you'll see that Mariah's sound is much different than mine."
-Steven J. Horowitz of Billboard wrote in 2014, "With her sophomore album, the 'Problem' singer no longer resembles [Carey]—and that's okay."

-Mark Savage of BBC News commented, "Grande is one of pop's most intriguing and gifted singers.
-A magnetic performer with unrivalled vocal control".
-In The New York Times, Jon Pareles wrote that Grande's voice "can be silky, breathy or cutting, swooping through long melismas or jabbing out short R&B phrases; it's always supple and airborne, never forced."
-Composer and playwright Jason Robert Brown addressed Grande in a 2016 Time magazine article: "[N]o matter how much you are underestimated ... you are going to open your mouth and that unbelievable sound is going to come out.
-That extraordinary, versatile, limitless instrument that allows you to shut down every objection and every obstacle."
+Mark Savage of BBC News named Grande "one of pop's most intriguing and gifted singers" and complimented her "unrivalled vocal control".
+In The New York Times, Jon Pareles noted that Grande's voice "can be silky, breathy or cutting, swooping through long melismas or jabbing out short R&B phrases; it's always supple and airborne, never forced."
+Composer and playwright Jason Robert Brown wrote in a 2016 Time magazine article, "[N]o matter how much you are underestimated ... you are going to open your mouth and that unbelievable sound is going to come out.
+That [...] instrument [...] allows you to shut down every objection and every obstacle."

+Grande's enunciation has drawn some criticism, particularly on her earlier recordings.
+Grande herself has acknowledged this on multiple occasions, admitting in 2015 that pronunciation was something she hoped to improve.
+However, several critics noted a marked improvement on Eternal Sunshine, with some attributing the clearer diction to her extensive vocal training for Wicked.